-The Effective Tax Rate1 ("ETR") of Danone is below the corporate income tax rate in France, where the Danone Company is headquartered.

-The difference between the consolidated ETR of the Danone Company and the French corporate income tax rate (34.4% for fiscal year 2017, excluding exceptional corporate income tax surcharges) is reconciled in the Company's Registration Document (Note 8.1 of the Annexes to the Consolidated Accounts).
+The Effective Tax Rate2 ("ETR") of Danone is below the corporate income tax rate in France, where the Danone Company is headquartered.
+The difference between the consolidated ETR of the Danone Company and the French corporate income tax rate (34.4% for fiscal year 2019, excluding exceptional corporate income tax surcharges) is reconciled in the Company's Registration Document (Note 9.1 of the Annexes to the Consolidated Accounts).
 This difference is mainly due to the difference between the French corporate income tax rate and the corporate income tax rates applicable in the other countries where the Company's profits are taxed.
 In this respect, the Danone's Effective Tax Rate is reflective of the statutory corporate income tax rates of the countries in which we operate our business.
-The decrease in the corporate income tax rate between 2016 and 2017 is mainly explained by the impact of the decrease of the corporate income tax rate in the United-States (revaluation of the deferred tax liabilities accounted for upon the acquisition of White Wave).